awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

     	"Resource": "arn of key used for ETL/crawler cloudwatch encryption" }
    ```

+   For more information about key policies, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 1. Any ETL job that uses an encrypted job bookmark needs the following permissions: